ChrisWeinrich/mark-downs/netCore/DDD/Domain-Driven Design in Practice/7 Domain Events.md

 *   Seperate creating an Event and Dispatching Event
 *   Domain Entities Creates Event
 *   Move Dispatching to unit Of Work Save Changes
 *   Dispatching should be done after persisted Changes !
+(In this Course NHibernate is used so this has to be adjusted to EF Core)

 ```C#
     public abstract class AggregateRoot : Entity